Agroforestry Solutions in Central India: Madhya Pradesh

 Over 140,000 farmers across several districts of Madhya Pradesh are integrating timber and fruit trees in their agricultural landscapes as a viable land use system.
 Timber trees like teak provide a long-term financial buffer, while fruit trees bring year-round nutrition and income.
 Led and encouraged by a team of dedicated Preraks (motivators), this approach enables farmer groups and communities to become environmental stewards and build generational resilience against the climate crisis.

-These regions are susceptible to heat waves and crop losses.
-These events directly endanger the financial stability of these smallholder families.
-The trees under this program provide an economic net against potential future drivers of poverty, keeping in mind that the agriculture labor demographics are shifting with younger people moving out of the field, and the risk of these same farmers aging and not being able to continue any farming practices in the future with the absence of any support from their children.
+These regions are susceptible to heat waves and crop losses—events that directly endanger the financial stability of smallholder families.
+The trees under this program provide an economic net against potential future drivers of poverty, keeping in mind that the agricultural labor demographics are shifting.
+Younger people are moving out of the field, and there is a risk of the farmers aging and not being able to continue farming practices in the future due to a lack of support from their children.

-The program promotes use of Agroforestry as a financial security solution for the smallholder farming communities of Madhya Pradesh.
-There is a direct bearing of this program on reversing rural migration by enabling localized economic activities, as well as on social security for aging farmers.
-Additionally, the planting management is implemented by the local rural community members, a number which runs into thousands, which results in direct economic benefit in the form of service payments for nursery management, planting, maintenance and monitoring.
+The program promotes the use of agroforestry as a financial security solution for the smallholder farming communities of Madhya Pradesh.
+It holds a direct bearing on reversing rural migration by enabling localized economic activities and providing social security for aging farmers.
+Additionally, thousands of rural community members implement the project’s planting management.
+That produces a direct economic benefit as service payments for nursery management, planting, maintenance, and monitoring.

-Smallholders are on the frontline bearing the brunt of climate change.
-The program in addition to helping them adapt to changing crop yields also allows them to remove a significant amount of CO2 from the atmosphere.
-The program at full capacity is expected to remove almost 10 million tCO2 over the next 20 years or so.
+Smallholders are on the frontline, bearing the brunt of climate change.
+The program, in addition to helping them adapt to changing crop yields, also allows them to remove a significant amount of CO2 from the atmosphere.
+At full capacity, almost 10 million tCO2 is expected to be removed over the next 20 years or so.

-Large scale programs such as these help ground water retention across the whole region, which directly helps local biodiversity ecosystems thrive.
-The project has a landscape-based approach and will help restore this entire watershed and enable significant positive impact on life on land in this landscape.
+Large-scale programs like these help groundwater retention across the whole region, directly aiding local biodiversity ecosystems to thrive.
+The project has a landscape-based approach and will restore this entire watershed and enable a significant positive impact on life on land in this landscape.
+Trees for Livelihood in Madhya Pradesh is central to achieving these outcomes, combining ecological restoration with community-driven efforts.

-The ‘Trees for Livelihood’ program enables collective action through convergence.
-Convergence of public resources into the program is crucial for the program’s success.
-The local state government is heavily involved in the promotion of the program, which leads to increased small holder farmers confidence level on the program.
-A very elaborate FPIC process led us to having a one of kind multi-tiered institutional mechanism to the program including governments, academia, civil society organizations, farmer federations and local village councils.
+‘Trees For Livelihood’ enables collective action through the convergence of public resources and program activities crucial for success.
+The local state government is heavily involved in its promotion, leading to increased confidence levels in the program for smallholder farmers.
+Moreover, a very elaborate FPIC process led us to have a unique multi-tiered institutional mechanism for the program.
+This mechanism involves participation from governments, academia, civil society organizations, farmer federations, and local village councils.

-These regions are susceptible to heat waves and crop losses.
-These events directly endanger the financial stability of these smallholder families.
-The trees under this program provide an economic net against potential future drivers of poverty, keeping in mind that the agriculture labor demographics are shifting with younger people moving out of the field, and the risk of these same farmers aging and not being able to continue any farming practices in the future with the absence of any support from their children.
+These regions are susceptible to heat waves and crop losses—events that directly endanger the financial stability of smallholder families.
+The trees under this program provide an economic net against potential future drivers of poverty, keeping in mind that the agricultural labor demographics are shifting.
+Younger people are moving out of the field, and there is a risk of the farmers aging and not being able to continue farming practices in the future due to a lack of support from their children.

-The program promotes use of Agroforestry as a financial security solution for the smallholder farming communities of Madhya Pradesh.
-There is a direct bearing of this program on reversing rural migration by enabling localized economic activities, as well as on social security for aging farmers.
-Additionally, the planting management is implemented by the local rural community members, a number which runs into thousands, which results in direct economic benefit in the form of service payments for nursery management, planting, maintenance and monitoring.
+The program promotes the use of agroforestry as a financial security solution for the smallholder farming communities of Madhya Pradesh.
+It holds a direct bearing on reversing rural migration by enabling localized economic activities and providing social security for aging farmers.
+Additionally, thousands of rural community members implement the project’s planting management.
+That produces a direct economic benefit as service payments for nursery management, planting, maintenance, and monitoring.

-Smallholders are on the frontline bearing the brunt of climate change.
-The program in addition to helping them adapt to changing crop yields also allows them to remove a significant amount of CO2 from the atmosphere.
-The program at full capacity is expected to remove almost 10 million tCO2 over the next 20 years or so.
+Smallholders are on the frontline, bearing the brunt of climate change.
+The program, in addition to helping them adapt to changing crop yields, also allows them to remove a significant amount of CO2 from the atmosphere.
+At full capacity, almost 10 million tCO2 is expected to be removed over the next 20 years or so.

-Large scale programs such as these help ground water retention across the whole region, which directly helps local biodiversity ecosystems thrive.
-The project has a landscape-based approach and will help restore this entire watershed and enable significant positive impact on life on land in this landscape.
+Large-scale programs like these help groundwater retention across the whole region, directly aiding local biodiversity ecosystems to thrive.
+The project has a landscape-based approach and will restore this entire watershed and enable a significant positive impact on life on land in this landscape.
+Trees for Livelihood in Madhya Pradesh is central to achieving these outcomes, combining ecological restoration with community-driven efforts.

-The ‘Trees for Livelihood’ program enables collective action through convergence.
-Convergence of public resources into the program is crucial for the program’s success.
-The local state government is heavily involved in the promotion of the program, which leads to increased small holder farmers confidence level on the program.
-A very elaborate FPIC process led us to having a one of kind multi-tiered institutional mechanism to the program including governments, academia, civil society organizations, farmer federations and local village councils.
+‘Trees For Livelihood’ enables collective action through the convergence of public resources and program activities crucial for success.
+The local state government is heavily involved in its promotion, leading to increased confidence levels in the program for smallholder farmers.
+Moreover, a very elaborate FPIC process led us to have a unique multi-tiered institutional mechanism for the program.
+This mechanism involves participation from governments, academia, civil society organizations, farmer federations, and local village councils.

 Their (women’s) responsibilities are limited to household chores, cooking, taking care of children, and managing their education.
 People say that women cannot accomplish such big targets or other tasks.
 I said, “Come forward.
 We will show you how it’s done.”